Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Conclusion

 \section{Conclusion}

-In this paper, we contribute to the stock market crashes modeling literature and quantitative application of the stochastic cusp catastrophe theory.
-We develop a two-step estimation procedure and estimate the cusp catastrophe model under the time-varying stock market volatility.
+In this paper, we contribute to the stock market crashes modeling literature and quantitative application of stochastic cusp catastrophe theory.
+We develop a two-step estimation procedure and estimate cusp catastrophe model under the time-varying stock market volatility.
 This allows us to test the \cite{zeeman1974}'s qualitative hypotheses about cusp catastrophe and bring new empirical results to our previous work in this area \citep{barunik2009}.

 In the empirical testing, we use a unique high-frequency and sentiment data about U.S. stock market evolution covering almost 27 years.
-The results suggest strong evidence that over the long period, stock markets were bifurcational.
+The results suggest evidence that over the long period, stock markets were better described by stochastic cusp catastrophe model.
 Using our two-step modeling approach we have shown that cusp model fits the data far best, fundamental and bifurcation sides are controlled by the indicators of fundament and speculative money, respectively.
 In a contrast, when cusp is fit to the original data under strong variation of volatility, model deteriorates.
 We should note that these results resemble the results from a Monte Carlo study we run, thus simulation strongly supports our analysis.
 Further, we develop a rolling estimation and find that while until the year 2003 cusp catastrophe model explains the data well, this changes in the period of stable growth 2003--2008.

-In conclusion, we have found that in spite of the fact that we model volatility in the first step, stock markets show strong marks of bistability during several crisis periods.
+In conclusion, we have found that in spite of the fact that we model volatility in the first step, stock markets show marks of bistability during several crisis periods.